bouaziz08/FPM_django/README.md

 2. **Add Task**: Use the "Add Task" button to create new tasks.
 3. **Edit Task**: Click on a task to edit or mark it as completed.
 4. **Delete Task**: Use the "Delete" button to remove completed or unwanted tasks.
+5. **Email**: After complete the task an automatic email send to your inbox

 ---

 ## **Screenshots**